-We suggest a more appropriate acronym would be G(EES), prioritizing the governance of sustainability impact (economic, environmental, and social impact).
-This language change would instill a proper understanding of good governance that needs Widening our perspective for a more comprehensive view of sustainability.
+Therefore, we suggest that a more appropriate acronym would be G(EES), prioritizing the governance of sustainability impacts (economic, environmental, and social impact).
+This language change would instill a proper understanding of good governance that needs widening our perspective for a more comprehensive view of sustainability.